evgenity/react-html5-video-editor/README.md

  - numerous formats support
  - customizable

-Do not hesitate to post an issue to request a feature.
+Do not hesitate to post an issue to request a feature (seriously).

 ## Roadmap
  - enhanced video previews